Nagehan1/Nagehan1/README.md

 - 👨‍💻 All of my new projects are available at Coming soon   ...

 Hello!
 I'm  and full stack developer.
-I really enjoy learning languages and frameworks like React.
+I really enjoy learning new skills and tools.

 - :mailbox: How to reach me:
 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/nagehan-uyumaz-5a4646209/)